jaslynnhan/lapd-crime-trends-sql/README.md

 ## Key Queries & Findings

-**1. Crimes by area**
-Grouped total crime counts by LAPD area to identify the highest and lowest volume areas.

-**2. Most common crime types**
-Used `GROUP BY` + `HAVING` to isolate crime types occurring more than 10,000 times across the dataset, surfacing the handful of categories that make up the bulk of reported crime.

-**3. Data quality check**
+**1. Vehicle theft is the single largest crime category citywide** "VEHICLE - STOLEN" accounts for ~11.5% of all reported crimes (2020-2024) — more than any other category, and 1.5x the volume of the next-largest type (Battery - Simple Assault).
+Found using GROUP BY + ORDER BY across ~1M records.

+**2. 20 crime types account for the bulk of reported crime** Using GROUP BY + HAVING, isolated the crime categories occurring more than 10,000 times across the dataset — just 20 categories out of 100+ distinct types, showing crime volume is concentrated in a relatively small set of recurring categories.

+**3. Central is the single highest-volume area citywide** Central logged the most reported crimes of any LAPD area (2020-2024), ahead of 77th Street and Pacific — a useful entry point for area-level resourcing questions.

-Checked month-by-month record counts for each year and found that while 2020-2023 each have consistent, evenly distributed counts across all 12 months, 2024 shows a steep decline in record counts in the later months (ex: January had roughly 4x more records than December).
+**4. Data quality catch: 2024 excluded from year-over-year analysis** Month-by-month record counts show 2020-2023 are complete, evenly distributed years, but 2024 shows a steep drop in later months (January had ~4x more records than December) — a reporting-lag artifact, not an actual crime decline.
+Excluded 2024 from any trend comparisons as a result.
-This points to reporting lag with crimes that occurred late in 2024.
-It is likely that they were not entered into the system at the time this dataset was exported, rather than a genuine drop in crime.
-As a result, 2024 was excluded from any year to year comparisons in this analysis, since it isn't a complete, comparable year.

 ## What I'm still building
 Actively expanding into JOINs, subqueries, and more advanced aggregation as part of